textileio/community/docs/buckets/permissions.md

 ### Organization Buckets

-Any buckets you create using the `HUB_ORG` setting will also be shared with Org members.
-Here are the steps to create an Org, create a new Bucket in the Org, and invite a collaborator to the Org:
+Any bucket you create using the `HUB_ORG` setting will also be shared with Org members.

+The following sections will cover how to:

+* Create a new Org.
+* Create a new Bucket shared with an Org.
+* Invite a collaborator to the Org.

 #### Create a new Org